Bed Smart 101

 Base Foam: The foundational layer in many mattresses, offering structural support and durability.

 Coil / Spring: Metal springs in innerspring mattresses.
-They’re key for support and bounce.
+They’re key for support in an innerspring mattress.

 Coil Count: Indicates the number of springs in a mattress; higher counts often suggest better support.

-Comfort Layer: The topmost layer, designed for maximum sleep comfort.
-It’s typically made of plush materials.
+Comfort Layer: The topmost layer, designed for maximum sleep comfort and pressure relief.

 Euro Top: Similar to a pillow top.
-However, its padding is stitched flush with the mattress for a sleek look.
+However, its padding is stitched flush with the mattress for a plush feel without adding too much additional height to the mattress

 Pillow Top: An extra layer stitched on the mattress surface.
-It provides an added cushion for plush comfort.
+Especially great for side sleepers, It provides an added cushion able to hug your hips and shoulders for optional pressure relief.

-Support Layer: This section offers support below the comfort layer, ensuring proper spinal alignment.
+Support Layer: This section offers support below the comfort layer, ensuring proper spinal alignment through the night.

 Mattress Sizes